Georges Lteif

 The book is divided into three major parts:

-The first topic revolves around the key concepts of Six Sigma.
-The second topic provides a thorough comparison of Six Sigma with Total Quality Management (TQM).
-And lastly, the third topic tries to answer the question of the applicability of Six Sigma in the Services industry.
+The first topic delves into the fundamental concepts of Six Sigma, while the second topic provides a detailed comparison between Six Sigma and Total Quality Management (TQM).
+The third topic aims to address the question of the applicability of Six Sigma in the service industry.

-Regarding the comparison of Six Sigma with TQM, my view is as follows: the differences as portrayed in the comparison table were not as stark or clear-cut as the authors intended them to be.
+As for the comparison between Six Sigma and TQM, I think the distinctions presented in the comparison table are not as stark or clear-cut as the authors intended.

-There are seven chapters in Part 3 of this book and are titled as follows:
+There are seven chapters in Part 3 of this book, and they are titled as follows:

 - Chapter 12: Identifying Core Processes and Key Customers (Roadmap Step 1).